OG-Open-Source/GlocalText/README.md

 ### Specifying a Translator per Task

 You can specify a particular translation provider for an individual task using the `translator` option.
-This allows you to mix and match providers (e.g., use 'gemini' for one task and 'google' for another).
+This allows you to mix and match providers (e.g., use 'gemini' for one task, 'gemma' for another, and 'google' for a third).

 If the specified translator is not available (e.g., missing API key), the system will log a warning and fall back to the default provider.